RickofManc/fresh-casts/README.md

 #### **Lighthouse**

-Using Lighthouse Performance testing within Chrome Developer Tools, the website has been tested for use on Desktop and Mobile devices.
+Using Lighthouse testing within Chrome Developer Tools, the website has been tested for use on Desktop and Mobile devices.
-The website scored highly across all criteria, however further work was required to;
+The website scored well across all criteria, however further work was required to;
 - improve the contrast of the background to foreground for Accessibility,
-- ensure there was sufficient spacing between links for mobile use,
+- ensure there was sufficient spacing between Footer links for mobile users,
 - transform all future images uploaded to webP format and 300x300px in size to improve page loading times.
 Site wide research to improve Best Practices is required to add security where front-end JavaScript libraries are being used, in this case, jQuery as part of the Bootstrap use which scored a 3 for Vulnerability Count."

-Test occurred using Lighthouse within Chrome Dev Tools on 4 July 2022with the following results:
+Testing occurred using Lighthouse within Chrome Dev Tools on 4 July 2022 with the following results:

 <p align="center">